-- The child's or vulnerable adult's welfare is paramount and this club is committed to provide a safe place for children and vulnerable adults to enjoy playing croquet. - All children and vulnerable adults have the right to protection from abuse. - All suspicions and allegations of inappropriate behaviour will be investigated and appropriate action taken. - Children attending the club must be accompanied by a Parent/Guardian, or by a School Teacher or Group Leader in the case of groups.
-For children aged 14 or above who are members of the club, this restriction may be waived by written agreement between a Parent/Guardian and one of its officers.
-A 'trusted person' will be nominated.
-No child should attend the club without the parent/guardian or nominated trusted person. - An adult who is legally defined as at risk should be accompanied by a carer or by a responsible group leader if attending as part of a group - Members should not put themselves in the position of being alone with a young person or vulnerable adult but should ensure that they are always in the open or within sight or hearing of other adults. - Physical contact, "horseplay", taunting, suggestive comments or other potentially inappropriate behaviour should be avoided.
-If members observe this type of behaviour between members of a group of children it should be mentioned to the group leader. - All members should make themselves familiar with this Safeguarding Policy and are reminded that if a child or vulnerable adult reports an incidence of abuse to a member, the member should ensure that the conversation is only continued in an area within sight of others, that he/she never gives a promise of secrecy, and that he/she ensures they pass on concerns to the club Welfare Officer as soon as possible.
+- The child's or vulnerable adult's welfare is paramount, and this club is committed to provide a safe place for children and vulnerable adults to enjoy playing croquet. - All children and vulnerable adults have the right to protection from abuse. - All suspicions and allegations of inappropriate behaviour will be investigated and appropriate action taken. - Children attending the club must be accompanied by a parent/carer, or by a School Teacher or Group Leader in the case of groups.
+For children aged 14 or above who are members of the club, this restriction may be waived by written agreement between a parent/carer and the Club.
+'Responsible adult(s)' will be nominated.
+No child should attend the club without the parent/carer or nominated responsible adult. - An adult who is legally defined as at risk should be accompanied by a carer or by a Group Leader if attending as part of a group. - Members should not put themselves in the position of being alone with a young person or vulnerable adult but should ensure that they are always in the open or within sight or hearing of other adults. - Physical contact, "horseplay", taunting, suggestive comments or other potentially inappropriate behaviour should be avoided.
+If members observe this type of behaviour between members of a group of children, it should be mentioned to the School Teacher/Group Leader. - All members should make themselves familiar with this Safeguarding Policy and are reminded that if a child or vulnerable adult reports an incidence of abuse to a member, the member should ensure that the conversation is only continued in an area within sight of others, that he/she never gives a promise of secrecy, and that he/she ensures they pass on concerns to the club Safeguarding Officer/Deputy Safeguarding Officer as soon as possible.